Velo Tutorial: Payment Provider Service Plugin

-With the payment provider custom extension, you can integrate your site with payment providers that aren't currently supported by Wix.
+With the payment provider service plugin, you can integrate your site with payment providers that aren't currently supported by Wix.
 You can also customize the transaction and refund flows to match your site's specific needs.

-This guide explains how to set up a payment provider custom extension on your site using Velo.
+This guide explains how to set up a payment provider service plugin on your site using Velo.

 The process has 3 steps:

-1. Create a new payment provider extension on your site.
+1. Create a new payment provider plugin on your site.

 Note: